 455-5.3.2 Pile Cushion: Provide a pile cushion that is adequate to protect the pile from being overstressed in compression and tension during driving.
-Use a pile cushion sized so that it will fully fill the lateral dimensions of the pile helmet minus one inch but does not cover any void or hole extending through the top of the pile.
+Use a pile cushion sized so that it will fully fill the lateral dimensions of the pile helmet minus one inch.
 Determine the thickness based upon the hammer-pile-soil system.
 For driving concrete piles, use a pile cushion made from pine plywood or oak lumber.
 Alternative materials may be used with the approval of the Engineer.
 Obtain the Engineer's approval for all pile cushions.
 Do not use materials previously soaked, saturated or treated with oil.
 Maintain pile cushions in good condition and change when charred, splintered, excessively compressed, or otherwise deteriorated to the point it will not protect the pile against overstressing in tension and/or compression.
 Protect cushions from the weather, and keep them dry.
 Do not soak the cushions in any liquid.
-Replace the pile cushion, if during the driving of any pile, the cushion is either compressed more than one-half the original thickness or begins to burn.
+Replace the pile cushion if, during the driving of any pile, the cushion is either compressed more than one-half the original thickness or begins to burn.
 Provide a new cushion for each pile unless approved otherwise by the Engineer after satisfactory field trial.